Tell Shihab: Ancient

 Tell Shihab is one of the places believed to be the site of the ancient city of Yeno'am.
-The location of the tell surrounded by the Yarmuk River, corresponds to the description of the town.
-Furthermore, a stele from Seti I, was discovered in 1900 by George Adam Smith at the tell confirming that it was one of the sites conquered by the Egyptian king during his campaigns in the region.
 The stele, missing the lower part, was built into the wall of a local house, and shows Seti I with Amun-Ra and Mut.
 Wilhelm Max Müller argued that the stela did not commemorate the victory, but rather expressed the loyalty of the dedicator to his king.
 Bronze Age pottery sherds were also found on the site during excavations conducted by William Foxwell Albright in 1925.

 Ottoman

-In 1838 Eli Smith noted that the place was located west of the Hajj road, and that it was populated with Sunni Muslims.
+In 1838, Eli Smith noted that the place was located west of the Hajj road, and that it was populated with Sunni Muslims.

 At the end of the 19th century, the village had 750 inhabitants and 160 houses, and was described as "blossoming".

 In the early 20th-century, the sheikhs of Tell Shihab belonged to a powerful family in the area and relative prosperity of the town allowed them to accumulate large amounts of wealth.
 According to Smith, who visited in 1900, "nearly all the villagers look happy and comfortable."